Sara Underwood Flaunts Figure In Revealing Swimsuit While Soaking In ‘Hippie Hot Tub’

 Nature lover Sara Underwood has been sharing lots of photos of her Cabinland projects that she and her boyfriend, Jacob Witzling, have been busy building over the past several months.
 On Monday, the beauty shared a post of the couple’s latest addition to their little home in the woods — something she referred to as her “hippie hot tub.”
 While showing off the tub, she also showed off her fabulous figure in a skimpy white bathing suit.

-The post consisted of three photos — all of which showed Sara in various poses with the hot tub, which was a large galvanized steel tub on top of a wood burning stove.
+The post consisted of three photos — all of which showed Sara in various poses with the hot tub, which was a large galvanized steel tub on top of a wood-burning stove.
 In the first snap, Sara sat on the edge of the tub with her legs in the water.
 The swimsuit she wore had a plunging neckline, showing of plenty of cleavage.
 It also featured high-cut legs.
 Wearing a red knit cap and holding a glass of red wine in her hand, Sara smiled for the camera.

 The second photo showed Sara sitting in the tub drinking from the glass.
 She looked relaxed as steam rose from the top of the water.
 The third snap captured Sara as she was stepping into the tub.
 With one leg in the tub and one out, viewers cold see how the cut of the swimsuit accentuated her hourglass figure.